LayerManager/layman/doc/rest.md

 ### GET Maps
 Get list of published maps (map compositions).

-Have the same request parameters and response structure and headers as [GET Layers](#get-layers).
+Have the same request parameters and response structure and headers as [GET Layers](#get-layers), except `file_type` key is not available in response.

 ## Workspace Maps
 ### URL